Yale-BIM/f21-assignments/assignment-0/README.md

     2. */robot_state_publisher:* [state_publisher](http://wiki.ros.org/robot_state_publisher) node which
     publishes the position of the joints of the robot to [tf](ros.org/wiki/tf).

+    3. */motor_stopper:* publishes messages from /joint_X/command_safe topics to /joint_X/command topics.

+    4. */gaze_master:* calculates and publishes data related to the gaze direction of shutter's eyes.

+    5. */simple_face:* uses information from gaze_master as well as preset conditions to draw shutter's face.

 3. Use [rqt_graph](http://wiki.ros.org/rqt_graph) to visualize the
 [nodes](http://wiki.ros.org/Nodes) that are currently running